SERG-Delft/cs4300/2021/felienne-and-hyrum.md

 We have two guests talking about refactoring:

 * [Felienne Hermans](https://www.felienne.com) will talk about _cognitive refactoring_.
-Feliene is an Associate Professor at Leiden University, and the author of [The Programmer's Brain](https://www.manning.com/books/the-programmers-brain).
+Felienne is an Associate Professor at Leiden University, and the author of [The Programmer's Brain](https://www.manning.com/books/the-programmers-brain).

 * [Hyrum Wright](http://www.hyrumwright.org) will talk about _large-scale refactoring_.
 Hyrum is a staff software engineer at Google and one of the authors of the [Software Engineering at Google](https://www.oreilly.com/library/view/software-engineering-at/9781492082781/), also known as the Flamingo book.